AUSTRALIAN JOURNAL OF BIOMEDICAL RESEARCH

 About Journal

-The Australian Journal of Biomedical Research (eISSN: 3083-4708) is an international, peer-reviewed, open-access journal dedicated to publishing high-quality research in all areas of biomedical sciences.
+The Australian Journal of Biomedical Research (ISSN: 3083-4708) is an international, peer-reviewed, open-access journal dedicated to publishing high-quality research in all areas of biomedical sciences.
 Published quarterly by the Australasia Publishing Group, AJBR fosters the dissemination of scientific knowledge across the Asia-Pacific region and globally.

 Focus Areas IncludeMolecular and Cellular Biology; Clinical and Translational Research; Pharmacology and Toxicology; Biomedical Engineering; Genomics and Proteomics; Infectious and Non-Communicable Diseases; Regenerative Medicine and Stem Cell Research